-Ninedroid — Bluetooth control for your Ninebot scooter
+Ninedroid APK — the smartphone app for your Ninebot device

-Ninedroid pairs your phone with a legacy Ninebot self-balancing scooter over Bluetooth, giving you a live dashboard for speed, battery, mileage and firmware — all from your pocket.
+Ninedroid is a free Android app and downloadable APK that pairs your smartphone with a legacy Ninebot self-balancing scooter over Bluetooth, giving you a live dashboard for speed, battery, mileage and firmware — all from your pocket.
+Download the Ninedroid app below and start managing your Ninebot device in minutes.

-Everything you need to confirm before installing, pulled straight from the current build.
+Everything you need to confirm before installing the Ninedroid app, pulled straight from the current APK build.

-Ninedroid exists for a specific, narrow purpose: pairing over Bluetooth with the original generation of Ninebot self-balancing scooters and personal transporters, then surfacing the data those vehicles already collect internally.
-Once paired, the app's dashboard mirrors what you'd see on the scooter's own display — current speed, average speed, odometer, engine temperature and power output — but adds trip history, firmware version tracking and a remote-control screen that most stock scooter firmware doesn't expose on its own.
+The Ninedroid app exists for a specific, narrow purpose: pairing over Bluetooth with the original generation of Ninebot self-balancing scooters and personal transporters, then surfacing the data those vehicles already collect internally.
+Once you complete the Ninedroid app download and pair your device, the dashboard mirrors what you'd see on the scooter's own display — current speed, average speed, odometer, engine temperature and power output — but adds trip history, firmware version tracking and a remote-control screen that most stock scooter firmware doesn't expose on its own.

-We tested the 2.1.6 build against a first-generation Ninebot unit on Android: pairing took under ten seconds once Bluetooth and location permissions were granted, and the dashboard updated speed and battery readings with no noticeable lag while riding.
-The main practical value is for owners of older Ninebot hardware that Segway-Ninebot's newer official app no longer lists as compatible — Ninedroid keeps that hardware usable without needing a separate legacy device just to see a battery percentage.
+We tested the Ninedroid APK build 2.1.6 against a first-generation Ninebot unit on Android: pairing took under ten seconds once Bluetooth and location permissions were granted, and the dashboard updated speed and battery readings with no noticeable lag while riding.
+The main practical value of this smartphone-app is for owners of older Ninebot hardware that Segway-Ninebot's newer official app no longer lists as compatible — Ninedroid keeps that hardware usable without needing a separate legacy device just to see a battery percentage.

 If you own a current-generation Segway-Ninebot scooter or e-bike, this is not the app you want — use the manufacturer's current Segway-Ninebot application instead.
-Ninedroid is purpose-built for the older hardware line described in the specifications above.
+Ninedroid is purpose-built for the older hardware line described in the specifications above, and the APK on this page is the same free build you'd find listed under the Ninedroid app name on mainstream Android app repositories.

 What you can do once you're paired